Abhay0809/C-Personal-Diary/readme.md

 # C Personal Diary

-One of the best C programming language projects, mini project in C Personal Diary Management System is a console application without graphics.
+One of the C programming language mini project in C Personal Diary Management System is a console application without graphics.
 In this project, user can keep their personal record like they do in a diary.
 You can keep records of the important things you do in your daily life, like meetings and various other tasks.

 The basic user-defined functions used in this project are listed below: